JoeyTadisa/Mwanawamambo/README.md

 This is a simple portfolio style (single-paged) website built upon the bootstrap framework.
 It is a means of accessing all of the pertaining artist's discography and any important updates for fans such as album releases or concert photos.

 P.S.
-This is one of my first projects, so don't jugde my rookie code too harshly.
+This is one of my first projects, so please don't jugde my rookie code too harshly. lol :)

 ## Demo
 The landing page: